On split quasi-hereditary covers and Ringel duality: Relative (co-)dominant dimension with respect to a module

 \begin{Remark} We can, of course, drop the condition ${}^\natural V\simeq V$ in Proposition \ref{dominantandcodominantoftiltingcomparison} by doing first the field case and then consider the integral case using Theorem \ref{changeofringrelativedomdimrelativetomodule}. \end{Remark}

-Combining Theorem \ref{changeofringrelativedomdimrelativetomodule} with Lemma \ref{relativedominantdimensionalgebraicclosuremodule}, we obtain that, in most applications, the computations of relative dominant dimension with respect to a module over a commutative ring can be reduced to computations of relative dominant dimension with respect to a module in the setup of algebraically closed fields.
+Combining Theorem \ref{changeofringrelativedomdimrelativetomodule} with Lemma \ref{relativedominantdimensionalgebraicclosuremodule}, we obtain that, in most applications, the computations of relative dominant dimension with respect to a module over a commutative ring can be reduced to computations of relative dominant dimension with respect to a module in the setup of finite-dimensional algebras over algebraically closed fields.

-Considering the condition $DQ\otimes_A M\in R\proj$ may seem unnatural but we should refer once again that projective modules, or more generally tilting modules of split quasi-hereditary algebras do satisfy such a condition.
+Considering the condition $DQ\otimes_A M\in R\proj$ may seem unnatural but we should refer once again that projective modules, or more generally characteristic tilting modules of split quasi-hereditary algebras do satisfy such a condition.
 The following result explains why we should expect that there are many modules with such a condition (see also \citep[1.5.2(e), (f)]{zbMATH00971625}).

 \begin{Lemma} Let $Q\in A\m\cap R\proj$.
 If $\Ext_{A(\mi)}^1(Q(\mi), Q(\mi))=0$ for every maximal ideal $\mi$ of $R$, then $DQ\otimes_A Q\in R\proj$. \end{Lemma} \begin{proof} For each maximal ideal $\mi$ of $R$, Let $Q^{\bullet}$ be a deleted projective $A$-resolution of $Q$.
 Since $Q\in R\proj$, $Q^{\bullet}(\mi)$ is a deleted projective $A(\mi)$-resolution of $Q(\mi)$.
 Consider the K\"unneth Spectral sequence with $P=DQ\otimes_A Q^{\bullet}$, (see for example \citep[ Theorem 5.6.4]{Weibel2003}) Then, $E_{1, 0}^2=\Tor_1^R(DQ\otimes_A Q, R(\mi))=0$ for every maximal ideal $\mi$ of $R$ (see for example \citep[Lemma A.3]{CRUZ2022410}).
 Hence, $DQ\otimes_A Q\in R\proj$. \end{proof}